Introduction to hackamore types

 Curve-shanked hackamores

-The reason for the curve design is to keep the horse's mouth clearer than in other styles of a similar length, and therefore curve-shanked hackamores are popular with endurance and trekking riders who like to allow their horses to eat and drink very easily.
+The reason for the curve design is to keep the horse's mouth clearer than in other hackamore styles of a similar length, and therefore curve-shanked hackamores are popular with endurance and trekking riders who like to allow their horses to eat and drink easily while tacked-up.

 Common types in this group include: Little S, Standard S and Baroque.